netsensei/Rum/README.md

 		drush rc repository foobar

 Both commands will create a domain name called hostname.foobar.
-Navigate to http://hostname.foobar to see your project.
+Rum will talk you through the installation and provide a URL once the process is completed.
+With a vanilla flavored Rum install, you may need to manually finish the installation in the browser.

 Note: when using a Subversion repository you may want to checkout the just the trunk and not the entire repo.
 For instance, if you have a repository at http://my.subversion-server.com/awesome-repo, you should give the following URL: